 Infections are not as common as late onset infection or even a superficial infection, despite the fact that antibiotics are administered before, during and post-op.

 Over the longer term, implant loosening from the bone can occur.
 Loosening can be the result of infection but usually it is or the result of faulty techniques during surgery.

 Fractures can occur around or at the tip of the prosthetic stem, generally due to inaccurate positioning of the implant.

 Nickel allergies from debris from implants can cause tissue reactions and are usually produced due to improperly positioned cups.

 Despite all of those potential complications, the large preponderance (98%) of all broken hip and hip replacement surgeries occur without any disabling issues.
-An open discussion with your doctors prior to surgery will make you a more enlightened, and therefore more cautious, patient.
+An open discussion with your doctors prior to surgery will make you a more informed, and therefore more prepared, patient.